National Survey Reflects State of Marijuana Use

 SAMHSA Drug Survey Importance

 The survey’s important because it is the most extensive collection of data on U.S. drug use.
-The data analyzed and broken down into several specific categories.
-All demographics and all States analyzed.
+The data was analyzed and broken down into several specific categories.
+All demographics and all States are analyzed.
 The information is current and extensive.
-All aspects of the methodology presented.
+All aspects of the methodology are presented.
 The information is helpful for educators, researchers and care givers.
 Go look at the research yourself and decide.
 Last Chance Asylum provides current cannabis research.
 We do the research and so should you.